google/flatbuffers/docs/source/KotlinUsage.md

 The default string accessor (e.g. `monster.name`) currently creates a new `String` when accessed, which means that the utf8 bytes get converted and copied in a CharArray inside the newly created String.
-Alternatively, use `monster.nameAsByteBuffer` which returns a `ByteBuffer` referring to the UTF-8 data in the original `ByteBuffer`, which is much more efficient.
+Alternatively, use `monster.nameBytes` which returns a `ByteBuffer` referring to the UTF-8 data in the original `ByteBuffer`, which is much more efficient.
 The `ByteBuffer`'s `position` points to the first character, and its `limit` to just after the last.